 Fish and Aquatic Invertebrates

-SPCA advocates that fish and aquatic invertebrates must be treated humanely at all times.
+SPCA advocates that wild fish and aquatic invertebrates must be treated humanely and practices that have the potential to cause unnecessary pain, injury or suffering must be avoided.

-SPCA recognises that scientific evidence has sufficiently demonstrated the sentience of fish and some species of aquatic invertebrates (e.g. octopus, squid, cuttlefish, lobsters, crayfish and crabs amongst others).
-As these animals are capable of experiencing pain and distress, humans have a duty of care to ensure our treatment of fish and aquatic invertebrates are as humane as possible.
-Aquatic practices which have the potential to cause pain, injury or distress must be avoided.
-Fish or other animals caught for food, or other consumptive purposes, must be humanely handled and killed as soon as possible after capture.
+Fish and some species of aquatic invertebrates (e.g., octopus, squid, cuttlefish, lobsters, crayfish, and crabs amongst others) are sentient animals.
+As these animals can experience pain and distress, humans have a duty of care to ensure our treatment of fish and aquatic invertebrates is as humane as possible.
+Fishing practices which have the potential to cause unnecessary pain, injury or distress must be avoided.
+Fish and aquatic invertebrates must be humanely handled and killed as soon as possible after capture.

 (see Crustaceans for more information)